pwncollege/dojo/README.md

 `/run/challenge/bin`

-During initialization, the default nix profile at `/nix/var/nix/profiles/default` is symlinked to `/run/current-system/sw`.
+During initialization, the default nix profile at `/nix/var/nix/profiles/default` is symlinked into `/run/dojo`.
-In order to make sure that these standard tools are easily accessible, `PATH` is set to prioritize `/run/current-system/sw/bin` over the default `PATH`.
+In order to make sure that these standard tools are easily accessible, `PATH` is set to prioritize `/run/dojo/bin` over the default `PATH`.
-This means that when a user runs `gdb`, they will get the standard `gdb` provided by the workspace at `/run/current-system/sw/bin/gdb`, instead of any other `gdb` that might be made available by the challenge image (e.g. `/usr/bin/gdb`).
+This means that when a user runs `gdb`, they will get the standard `gdb` provided by the workspace at `/run/dojo/bin/gdb`, instead of any other `gdb` that might be made available by the challenge image (e.g. `/usr/bin/gdb`).
 The workspace provides for *many* tools in this way in order to provide a consistent environment for all challenges, ensuring that students are able to use the tools they are familiar with.

 If a challenge wants to instead prioritize its own program(s), this can be done through symlinks in the `/run/challenge/bin` directory.